mmarkovi3g/Quizzies/README.md

 Steps in creation procces:

 ✔️ Import at least 30 quizzie questions a day (cca.
-10 000 yearly)
+10 000 yearly) <br>
-✔️ User inputs category and number of question - App generates random quizzie based on input values ✔️ User plays the quizz and gets points
+✔️ User inputs category and number of question - App generates random quizzie based on input values <br>
+✔️ User plays the quizz and gets points <br>
-Points are being added to general user score after each quizzie (need database for this) ✔️ Add icon according to quizz category - done
+Points are being added to general user score after each quizzie (need database for this) <br>
+✔️ Add icon according to quizz category - done <br>
-✔️ Store questions and correct answers into array / object and render them at the end of the quizzie ✔️ Implement algorithm for filtering duplicate questions (i do this manually with some script) Optional - change collor scheme for diferent categories (sounds fun) Create visual identity for Quizzies website (logo, colors) ✔️ Add more categories (added: Movies, ...)
+✔️ Store questions and correct answers into array / object and render them at the end of the quizzie <br>
+✔️ Implement algorithm for filtering duplicate questions (i do this manually with some script) <br>
+Optional - change collor scheme for diferent categories (sounds fun) <br>
+Create visual identity for Quizzies website (logo, colors) <br>
+✔️ Add more categories (added: Movies, ...) <br>
-Add better algorithm for Quizzie creation (based on number of categories) ✔️ Show wrong and correct answers at the end of the Quizzie ⚠️ Refactor the code - it seems to me that it is too complicated right now ⚠️ See if there is a way to lower number of props in each component ✔️ Add button to start new Quizzie
+Add better algorithm for Quizzie creation (based on number of categories) <br>
+✔️ Show wrong and correct answers at the end of the Quizzie <br>
+⚠️ Refactor the code - it seems to me that it is too complicated right now (break into smaller components, rewrite variables) <br>
+⚠️ See if there is a way to lower number of props in each component <br>
+✔️ Add button to start new Quizzie <br>
-Add timer on Quizzie according to number of questions (at the end of timer end quizzie)
+Add timer on Quizzie according to number of questions (at the end of timer end quizzie) <br>

 Extra features:
 (need to learn backend, publish Quizzies and optionaly create native app)